1996 Pacific typhoon season: Tropical Storm Rick

 Rick existed from August 27 to September 3.

 Typhoon Sally (Maring)

 On September 2, a tropical depression developed well east of the Philippines.
 It headed west-northwestward, reaching tropical storm strength on the 5th and typhoon strength on the 6th.
 On the 7th Sally rapidly intensified to a 160 mph Super Typhoon while passing just north of the Philippines.
 It weakened slightly yet steadily to a 115 mph typhoon over the South China Sea, hitting the Luichow Peninsula of China on the 9th, and dissipated the next day over the country.
 Sally brought heavy rain and damage to China, causing 114 casualties, 110 people missing, and economic losses estimated at $1.5 billion (1996 USD).

 Tropical Depression 24W (Ningning)

 Ningning developed on September 6.
 It struck Luzon on September 9 and then entered the South China Sea.
 Ningning dissipated offshore Vietnam on September 14.

 Typhoon Violet (Osang)

 Violet existed from September 11 to September 23.
+It destroyed 897 homes and damaged 12,226 homes.
+It caused ¥16.7 billion (US$154 million).
+Seven people were killed.